gabrielmoris/data-structures-algorithms/README.md

 <p style="font-size: 0.6rem; font-weight: bold;">* It has no relation with the memory Heap of the Javascript runtime Engine</p>

-<u><a>Trie:</a></u> is a specialized tree structure used primarily for storing strings or sequences.
+<u><a href="#">Trie:</a></u> is a specialized tree structure used primarily for storing strings or sequences.
 It consists of nodes that represent common prefixes of strings.
 The root node is typically empty.

 **Good For:** Tries are particularly useful for autocomplete features, spell checking, and implementing dictionaries where prefix matching is required.